(as of 11th of June 2017)

 The Executive Secretary shall not serve more than two consecutive terms.

-E. Appointed officers.
-These officers are appointed by the Network President and approved by a majority (most voted option) of the Board members taking part in the vote.
+- Appointed officers.
+These officers are appointed by the Network President and approved by the Board as outlined in Section VI.
 Appointed officers shall serve a 2-year term.
 They are:

 - Bulletin Editor

 - Research Project Chair